error27/smatch/Documentation/dev-options.md

 # Options

-This file is a complement of man page for sparse but meant for options not to be used by sparse itself but by the other tools.
+This file is a complement of sparse's man page meant to document options only useful for development on sparse itself.

 ## Developer options: